Energy-Threshold Bias Calculator: A Physics-Model Based Adaptive Correction Scheme for Photon-Counting CT: Method

-Using the two-terms factorized model, the function $g_{i}(E)$, derived at a specific low threshold $E_{T}^0$, can be universally applied to all higher thresholds.
-As a result, for each $k$-th threshold (where $k=1,2,3,…$), only one unknown parameter $\Delta E^{k}_{i}$ needs to be computed.
-Then spectral inconsistencies can be corrected through beam hardening correction and material decomposition vectors as shown in Fig.~\ref{fig:framework}.
+Using the two-term factorization model, the function $g_{i}(E)$, derived at a specific low threshold $E_{T}^0$, can be universally applied to all higher thresholds.
+As a result, for the $k$-th threshold (where $k=1,2,3,…$), only one unknown parameter $\Delta E^{k}_{i}$ needs to be computed.
+Then spectral inconsistencies can be adaptively corrected through beam hardening correction and material decomposition vectors as shown in Fig.~\ref{fig:framework}.

-This spectral model and ETB-Cal algorithm significantly enhances the universality of spectral inconsistency correction while reducing computational demands, providing the following advantages.
-1) Once the model parameters are determined, they can be applied universally to any scanned object; 2) The model is parameter-efficient, enabling the rapid calculation of inconsistency metrics across multiple thresholds; 3) Only a minimal amount of data is required for adaptive online calibration; 4) It bypasses the need for the complex fluorescence calibration process, simplifying implementation.
+This spectral model and ETB-Cal algorithm significantly enhances the applicability of spectral inconsistency correction while reducing computational demands, providing the following advantages.
+1) Once the model parameters are determined, they can be applied universally to any object scanned; 2) The model is parameter-efficient, enabling a rapid calculation of inconsistency metrics across multiple thresholds; 3) Only a minimal amount of data is required for adaptive online calibration; 4) It bypasses the need for the complex XRF calibration process, simplifying its implementation in practice.